Car Insurance With a Suspended License: Your Options Explained

 Option 1: Keep Your Current Policy

 If your existing insurer hasn't canceled your policy, keeping it active is usually your best move.
 This maintains continuous coverage, satisfies any lender requirements, and positions you for a smoother reinstatement.
-Ask your insurer if you can reduce coverage (e.g., drop collision) to lower your costs while you're not driving — though this won't be possible if you have an SR-22 requirement.
+Ask your insurer if you can reduce coverage (e.g., drop collision) to lower your costs while you're not driving — though this won't be possible if you have an SR-22 requirement or a financed vehicle.

 Option 2: Shop High-Risk Insurers

 If your current insurer drops you or you need a new policy, you'll need to shop high-risk car insurance providers.
 These companies specialize in covering drivers with serious violations and poor records.
-Some well-known options include:
+Based on 2025–2026 data, Erie ranks among the most affordable for SR-22 minimum coverage at around $114/month, followed closely by State Farm and GEICO.
+Top options for suspended license drivers include:

 More Affordable Options